 - Laundry: Laundry services available (extra charge).

-- Parking: There are parking spaces for clients below the hotel (€30/day).
+- Parking: There are parking spaces for guests below the hotel (€30/day).

 - Extras: Bike rentals, climate control, discounts on activities and experiences nearby, blackout curtains, airport transportation (extra charge).

 - When to Book: Book well ahead if you’re planning on coming during one of the city’s major festivals (January, August, September, December), during high season (May-October), or over Christmas.

 - How to Book: Booking.com will have the best rates.